COALAR Strategic Plan 2014-2017

 - continued collaboration with the Australia-Latin America Business Council and bilateral business chambers;

-- support for projects showcasing Australia's academic and science institutions as a potential source of direct or collaborative research and innovation where capabilities and strengths align with Latin American institutions;
+- supporting projects showcasing Australia's academic and science institutions as a potential source of direct or collaborative research and innovation where capabilities and strengths align with Latin American institutions;

-- support for public diplomacy and cultural activities in Latin America which showcase Australia as a diverse and dynamic society in literature, visual arts, theatre, music, dance and food amongst others;
+- supporting public diplomacy and cultural activities in Latin America which showcase Australia as a diverse and dynamic society – and a willing collaborator – in performing arts, visual arts, literature, and food among others;

-- support for sports diplomacy and cooperation activities in Latin America that create or extend linkages and exchange from community to elite level;
+- supporting sports diplomacy and cooperation activities in Latin America that create or extend linkages and exchange from community to elite level;

-- support for projects that strengthen relations with priority countries such as Brazil; and
+- support for projects that strengthen relations with priority countries Argentina, Brazil, Chile, Colombia, Mexico and Peru, as well as through the Pacific Alliance; and

-- advocate promotion of COALAR's achievements and outreach since its creation in March 2001.
+- promote COALAR's achievements and outreach since its creation in March 2001.